FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

     the device (or alternatively to a middleware responsible for the device).

 The first two items - listening to context changes from the context broker follow the well-defined NGSI syntax and therefore are common to all IoT Agents.
-However the third item - what to do to prepare the message for ongoing consumption will vary according to the protocol which is being abstracted out.
+However, the third item - what to do to prepare the message for ongoing consumption will vary according to the protocol which is being abstracted out.

-Before we wire-up the context broker, we can test that a command can be send to a device by making a REST request directly to the IoT Agent's North Port using the `/v2/op/update` endpoint.
+Before we wire-up the context broker, we can test that a command can be sent to a device by making a REST request directly to the IoT Agent's North Port using the `/v2/op/update` endpoint.
 It is this endpoint that will eventually be invoked by the context broker once we have connected it up.
 To test the configuration you can run the command directly as shown: